Tet Offensive: General offensive and uprising

 In October, the Politburo decided on the Tet holiday as the launch date and met again in December to reaffirm its decision and formalize it at the 14th Plenary session of the Party Central Committee in January 1968.
-The resultant Resolution 14 was a major blow to domestic opposition and "foreign obstruction".
-Concessions had been made to the center group, however, by agreeing that negotiations were possible, but the document essentially centered on the creation of "a spontaneous uprising in order to win a decisive victory in the shortest time possible."
+The resulting Resolution 14 was a major blow to domestic opposition and "foreign obstruction".
+Concessions had been made to the center group, however, by agreeing negotiations were possible, but the document essentially focused on the creation of "a spontaneous uprising in order to win a decisive victory in the shortest time possible."

 Contrary to Western belief, Giáp did not plan or command the offensive himself.
 Thanh's original plan was elaborated on by a party committee headed by Thanh's deputy, Phạm Hùng, and then modified by Giáp.
 The Defense Minister may have been convinced to toe the line by the arrest and imprisonment of most of the members of his staff during the Revisionist Anti-Communist Party Affair.
-Although Giáp went to work "reluctantly, under duress", he may have found the task easier due to the fact that he was faced with a fait accompli.
+Although Giáp went to work "reluctantly, under duress", he may have found the task easier due to the fact he was faced with a fait accompli.
 Since the Politburo had already approved the offensive, all he had to do was make it work.
-He combined guerrilla operations into what was basically a conventional military offensive and shifted the burden of sparking the popular uprising to the VC.
+He combined guerrilla operations into a conventional military offensive and shifted the burden of sparking the popular uprising to the VC.
 If it worked, all would be well and good.
 If it failed, it would be a failure only for the Communist Party militants.
 For the moderates and centrists, it offered the prospect of negotiations and a possible end to the American bombing of the North.
-Only in the eyes of the militants, therefore, did the offensive become a "go for broke" effort.
+Only in the eyes of the militants did the offensive become a "go for broke" effort.
 Others in the Politburo were willing to settle for a much less ambitious "victory".